jfgreen/jfgreen.uk/content/python-memory-usage.md

-Interestingly, pyampler reports the strings `'mango'` and `'red'` as consuming the same memory, despite being of different lengths.
+Interestingly, pyampler reports the strings `'mango'` and `'red'` as consuming the same memory, despite being different lengths.

-This is because by default `asize` of will return size measurements aligned to multiples of 8.
+This is because by default `asizeof` will return size measurements aligned to multiples of 8.
 I suspect this is due to assumptions about byte aligned memory access.